habuka036/wakame-vdc-wiki/en/features/backup-instances.md

     grep backup_storage_id /etc/wakame-vdc/dcmgr.conf

+That command should have an output similar to this.

+    backup_storage_id 'bkst-local'

-If the above command does not show the UUID of the backup storage you want to use, open the file with a text editor and change that line.
+If it does not show the UUID of the backup storage you want to use, open the file with a text editor and change that line.

 ### Usage